saharan/HGSL/README.md

 }
 ```

-You can return local functions.
+You can return a local function.
 When it is done, **a closure** will be generated.

 ```hx
 import hgsl.Global.*;